AmerMathSoc/texml-to-html/README.md

 ##### downstream `data-*` attributes

-While the vast majority of data attributes originate in texml-to-html, we have a few cases where downstream tooling introduces custom attributes.
+While most data attributes originate in texml-to-html, we have a few cases where downstream tooling introduces custom attributes.
 We list the attribute names, the related tools and purpose:

 - [deprecated] data-eqn-tag-#